2018ik/2018ik.github.io/_wiki/godman.markdown

 ## Background

-God-man, a portmanteau of God and man, refers to the fact that after regeneration, man is spiritually reborn with the life of God (John 3:5), as an entirely new "species" and then man needs to grow unto salvation (1 Peter 2:2).
-This differs in conotation from "children of God," which while it literally means the same thing, does not as strongly imply the aspect of being a new species.
+God-man, a portmanteau of God and man, refers to the fact that after regeneration, man is spiritually reborn with the life of God (John 3:5), as an entirely new "species."
+A God-man lives by the mingled spirit.
+Godman differs in conotation from "children of God," which while it literally means the same thing, does not as strongly imply the aspect of being a new species.

 ## Biblical Basis